sophalITC/python-basic-and-project-/README.md

-# Basic Python Projects for Data Science
+# Basic Python Projects

 ## Overview

 This repository contains a collection of introductory Python projects designed for first-year students at the Institute of Technology of Cambodia.
-These projects are crafted to provide students with foundational skills in Python programming, specifically tailored towards applications in data science.
+These projects are crafted to provide students with foundational skills in Python programming, specifically tailored towards applications in IT and data science.

 ## Projects